-To study this policy, I use individual-level panel data from the U.K. Annual Survey of Hours and Earnings (ASHE) between 2006 to 2016.
-ASHE is a 1% panel of all U.K. workers, sampled based on the last digits of their National Insurance number (similar to the U.S. Social Security number).
+To study this policy, I use individual-level panel data from the U.K. Annual Survey of Hours and Earnings (ASHE) between 2006 to 2017.
+ASHE is a 1% panel of all U.K. workers, sampled based on the last digits of their National Insurance number.
 Demographic characteristics, labor earnings, and retirement contributions are collected from administrative tax records and from an annual survey of employers.
 The data is collected every year in April.
 There are two advantages to using ASHE.
 First, it is a nationally representative sample with around 200,000 private sector employees per year.
 Second, it follows the same individuals over time as they change jobs.
-However, unlike the U.S. 401(k) administrative data, it does not contain data on workers' retirement account balances and on the detailed features of each firms' retirement savings plans.
+However, unlike the U.S. 401(k) administrative data, it does not contain data on workers' retirement account balances and the detailed features of each firms' retirement savings plans.